Monument Valley in Arizona - Best Time and 7 Tips

 The Eye Arch on a guided Navajo Tour

-Another excellent opportunity to beat the crowds is to go on one of the Navajo tours offered for small groups only.
-The other reason some of the most beautiful parts can only be accessed on such a tour.
+Another excellent opportunity to beat the crowds is to go on one of the Navajo tours for small groups.
+The other reason is that some of the most beautiful parts can only be accessed on such a tour.
 The guides will show you outstanding shots which you usually would miss.

 Best Months to Visit